stader-labs/ethx/INTEGRATION.md

 ```

 ### 2. Approve ETHx

-sets `_amountInETHx` as the allowance of userWithdrawalManager contract over this contract ETHx.
+Set `_amountInETHx` as the allowance for userWithdrawalManager as a spender.
+This can be done at the ETHx ERC20 token contract.
+Alternatively, a max approval can be performed once, and this step can be skipped after the first time.

 ```SOLIDITY